DataDog/jenkins-datadog-plugin/README.md

 ### Configure with an environment variables

-You have the option of configuring your Datadog plugin using environment variables.
+Configure your Datadog plugin using environment variables by specifying the three variables below:.
-You will have to specify three variables:
-- `DATADOG_JENKINS_PLUGIN_REPORT_WITH` specify which authentication mechanism you want to use.
+- `DATADOG_JENKINS_PLUGIN_REPORT_WITH` specify which report mechanism you want to use.
 When set to `DSD` it will use a DogStatsD Server to report to Datadog.
 Otherwise set it to the default `HTTP` value.

-If you set `DATADOG_JENKINS_PLUGIN_REPORT_WITH` with the `DSD` value, you will have to specify the following environment variables:
+If you set `DATADOG_JENKINS_PLUGIN_REPORT_WITH` with the `DSD` value, you must specify the following environment variables:
-- `DATADOG_JENKINS_PLUGIN_TARGET_HOST` which specify the DogStatsD Server host to report to.
+- `DATADOG_JENKINS_PLUGIN_TARGET_HOST` which specifies the DogStatsD Server host to report to.
 Default value is `localhost`.
-- `DATADOG_JENKINS_PLUGIN_TARGET_PORT` which specify the DogStatsD Server port to report to.
+- `DATADOG_JENKINS_PLUGIN_TARGET_PORT` which specifies the DogStatsD Server port to report to.
 Default value is `8125`.

-If you set `DATADOG_JENKINS_PLUGIN_REPORT_WITH` with the `HTTP` value or don't specify it, you will have to specify the following environment variables:
+If you set `DATADOG_JENKINS_PLUGIN_REPORT_WITH` with the `HTTP` value or don't specify it, you must specify the following environment variables:
-- `DATADOG_JENKINS_PLUGIN_TARGET_API_URL` which specify the Datadog API Endpoint to report to.
+- `DATADOG_JENKINS_PLUGIN_TARGET_API_URL` which specifies the Datadog API Endpoint to report to.
 Default value is `https://api.datadoghq.com/api/`.
-- `DATADOG_JENKINS_PLUGIN_TARGET_API_KEY` which specify your Datadog API key in order to report to your Datadog account.
+- `DATADOG_JENKINS_PLUGIN_TARGET_API_KEY` which specifies your Datadog API key in order to report to your Datadog account.
-  - Find your API Key from the [API Keys](https://app.datadoghq.com/account/settings#api) page on your Datadog account.
+  - Get your API Key from the [Datadog API Keys page](https://app.datadoghq.com/account/settings#api).

 ### Logging
 Logging is done by utilizing the java.util.Logger, which follows the [best logging practices for Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Logging).
 In order to obtain logs, follow the directions listed [here](https://wiki.jenkins-ci.org/display/JENKINS/Logging).
 When adding a Logger, all Datadog plugin functions start with `org.datadog.jenkins.plugins.datadog.` and the function name you're after should autopopulate.
 As of this writing, the only function available was `org.datadog.jenkins.plugins.datadog.listeners.DatadogBuildListener`.